 Dr. Walter Greenleaf, Stanford neuroscientist and VR pioneer, sees a paradigm shift in how we measure mind and body:

-“What’s exciting me is I think the field of psychology, the field of psychiatry, the field of coaching, the field of learning are all gonna be revolutionized by coming up with much more objective measurements and much more precise approaches to both, to assessments and interventions”.
+“What’s exciting me is I think the field of psychology, the field of psychiatry, the field of coaching, the field of learning are all going to be revolutionized by coming up with much more objective measurements and much more precise approaches to both assessments and interventions”.

 ▶ Click to watch the interview segment

-Objective, continuous data from wearable sensors like OCOsense™ is part of this emerging shift toward “precision mental health,” where physiological signals complement traditional questionnaires [1].
-This coincides with the personalized health trend that is on the rise and will likely become the norm in the upcoming years.
+Objective, continuous data from wearable sensors such as OCOsense™ is part of this emerging shift toward “precision mental health,” where physiological signals complement traditional questionnaires [1].
+This trend aligns with the growing popularity of personalized health, which is likely to become the norm in the years to come.

-Professor Hugo Critchley, psychiatrist and neuroscientist at Sussex, highlighted how new tools are transforming research into practice:
+Professor Hugo Critchley, psychiatrist and neuroscientist at Sussex University, highlighted how new tools are transforming research into practice:

-“And now we're sort of building from the research into kind of more detailed human studies into therapies that we're now, you know, rolling out into particular conditions… and it strikes me that a lot of that work is because there are new tools, new technologies that allow one to take some of the research or monitoring from laboratory into the real world.
+“New technologies that allow one to take some of the research or monitoring from the laboratory into the real world.
 It’s a dream come true for mind-body research.”

 ▶ Watch the interview excerpt

-His comment reflects the growing body of work translating laboratory-grade emotion-sensing methods, like facial EMG and optomyography, into real-world applications [6, 2].
+His comment reflects a growing body of research that is adapting laboratory-grade emotion-sensing methods, such as facial EMG and Optomyography, for real-world applications [6, 2].

 Lord Ara Darzi, surgeon and innovator, sees OCOsense™ as a tool for prevention and empowerment:

 “I just cannot imagine a future in which we are treating and preventing obesity by needles and injections.
-There would be definitely an expansion of the current criteria.
-But it’s tackling this problem with a multiple different prong of approaches.
+There would definitely be an expansion of the current criteria, but it’s tackling this problem with multiple different prongs of approach.
 And one of them is what you’re doing, which I think is very, very eloquent.”

 ▶ Watch the interview extract

 “With sensors all around the rims… it can detect the subtlest of changes in your facial expressions (even those you aren’t consciously aware of).
-With this data… it can become a personalized life coach for your fitness, your diet and even your emotional health.” — Tom’s Guide
+With this data… it can become a personalized life coach for your fitness, your diet, and even your emotional health.”

-Healthcare IT News also recognised its impact, praising Sense Lite’s ability to “bridge clinical insight and everyday self-care through emotion-aware sensing.”
+“Sense™ Lite’s ability to bridge clinical insight and everyday self-care through emotion-aware sensing.”

 Healthcare Professionals